 Data Processing Agreement

-This Data Processing Agreement ("DPA") forms part of the Terms of Use between LiteStats ("Processor", "we", "us") and you ("Controller", "you", "your") for the provision of the LiteStats analytics service.
+This Data Processing Agreement ("DPA") forms part of the Terms of Use between LiteStats ("Processor", "we", "us"), a sole trader registered in Ireland, and you ("Controller", "you", "your") for the provision of the LiteStats analytics service.

 1. Definitions